-Once the black smoke from the walls has been fully cleaned and dried, you are now ready to apply the alkyd primer to the surface.
+Once the black smoke from the walls has been thoroughly cleaned, and the wall has dried, you are now ready to apply the alkyd primer to the surface.

-It is important that you choose a primer that offers some stain-covering abilities as noted on the can itself.
+It’s crucial that you choose a primer (like KILZ MAX or Zinsser BIN) that offers some smoke stain-covering abilities, as noted on the can itself.

 Such primers for smoke damage are designed to not only cover the stains but lock in any odors that they generate.

-Use a disposable paintbrush to apply the primer to the areas that have soot stains.
+Use a disposable paintbrush to apply the primer to the areas with soot stains.

-After it dries, apply a single coat of primer to the entire surface that you want to repaint.
-Allow it to dry for a couple of hours, then apply a new coat.
+After it dries, apply a single coat of primer to the entire surface you want to repaint.
+Allow it to dry for a couple of hours, then apply a new coat over it.

-Wait until it all dries before covering with the proper paint.
+Wait until it all dries before covering it with the proper paint.

 3- Paint The Wall